jnozzi/cocoadev.com/markdown/NSToolbarValidateItemImmediately.md

-I have a General/NSToolbarItem that I need to disable immediately when a particular condition occurs (it's a stop button depending on whether a thread in my app is active).
+I have a NSToolbarItem that I need to disable immediately when a particular condition occurs (it's a stop button depending on whether a thread in my app is active).
 How could I do this?
-The docs say not to call General/NSToolbar's validateVisibleItems directly but if I let it alone the stop button stays active for a few seconds after my thread has exited.
+The docs say not to call NSToolbar's validateVisibleItems directly but if I let it alone the stop button stays active for a few seconds after my thread has exited.

 ----

 Nevermind...
 I fixed this.
 Stupid mistake.
-In short, I was using General/ThreadWorker and my thread *wasn't* exiting because I was doing something like this:
+In short, I was using ThreadWorker and my thread *wasn't* exiting because I was doing something like this: